anthonycradockwatson/To-do-list/README.md

 3 - Open the file and run the "to do list" Python file

+4 - If 3 doesn't work you can run this into the terminal:

+     python "to do list.py"

 **Future Enhancements**

 Edit tasks: Add functionality to update existing tasks.